This Day Tour is offered on Wednesdays* and Fridays.*

 Divine Bay: this is where the magic of Galapagos resides, and it’s found just a short distance away from bustling Academy Bay and the Puerto Ayora!
 Named after one of the archipelago’s first settlers, this cove is protected from the swells by natural volcanic reefs on one side, by a gallery of mangrove trees on the other and, over on the third side, by cliffs created eons ago by the uplift of the lava plateau.
 The whole place provides a wonderful natural shelter for wildlife.
 Guests can choose to explore this lovely cove by boat or, if you are feeling more adventurous, hop on top of one of our tandem kayaks and paddle there directly from the hotel’s beachfront.
-This morning’s visit will include snorkelling along a calm, but active, area of the cove.
+This morning’s visit will include snorkeling along a calm, but active, area of the cove.
 This is next to a wooden dock we use to explore Punta Estrada.
 A dry landing and a short walk (0.5 km / 0.31 mi) will lead us to the south shore of the island, to a small beach called Playa de los Perros (“Dog Beach”).
 This is a great place to see intertidal organisms and learn about marine iguanas in their nesting sites.
 Also, there’s a nearby natural terrace from where young whitetip reef sharks can be observed from above as they swim about the lava crevices.

 After this morning’s visit, we’ll return to the Finch Bay Galapagos Hotel.
-The afternoon activity on this day includes a visit to the Charles Darwin Research Station and the giant-tortoise breeding programme, with time to enjoy the town, or the hotel’s facilities.
+The afternoon activity on this day includes a visit to the Charles Darwin Research Station and the giant-tortoise breeding program, with time to enjoy the town, or the hotel’s facilities.

 Overnight at the Finch Bay Galapagos Hotel.